Goodwill Doesn't Want Your Broken Toaster

 See, this is not trash.

-"We have seen comments on our Facebook page recently that are like, if you wouldn't give it to your judgemental mother-in-law, don't donate it."
+"We have seen comments on our Facebook page recently that are like, 'If you wouldn't give it to your judgmental mother-in-law, don't donate it.' "